 - i.
 Staff will have high expectations and promote active engagement by students in all lessons, and around the school campus. - ii.
-Staff will use intelligent consistency when managing behaviour, conscious of the need for consistency and high standards, but alert and sensitive to the needs of the child before them. - iii.
+Directors of Learning, and other specialized roles such as the SENCo, will help to ensure that the application of this policy takes into account students with additional needs.

+- iii.
 All staff act as role models and challenge, and discipline if necessary, those students that do not adhere to the school rules. - iv.
 Staff will seek to establish positive working relationships with students. - v.
-Staff will aim to deliver engaging lessons in order to motivate students to love learning, to discourage apathy and reduce the instances of poor behaviour.
+Staff will aim to deliver engaging lessons in order to motivate students to love learning, to discourage apathy and reduce the instances of poor behaviour. - vi.
+Staff will undertake training as part of their induction and continuing professional development, so that they operate our behaviour processes consistently and professionally, using their professional judgement.